fwcd/dpm/README.md

 # Deno Package Manager
-Deno Package Manager is a small tool that makes it easy to manage module metadata and dependencies for a Deno project in a central place.
+Deno Package Manager is a small tool that makes it easy to manage project metadata and dependencies for a Deno project in a central place.

-DPM introduces a `module.json` file, which functions as an [import map](https://deno.land/manual/linking_to_external_code/import_maps) and is conceptually similar to `package.json` from Node.
+DPM introduces a `project.json` file, which functions as an [import map](https://deno.land/manual/linking_to_external_code/import_maps) and is conceptually similar to `package.json` from Node.

 Despite its name, DPM does not actually manage packages itself, this is handled by the Deno cache.
 It merely serves as a convenience for updating the import map and running/managing the project: